Residential Water Conservation

 On this page:

 As our community grows, we all play a role in good water management that includes conservation.
-The Region of Waterloo has free programs and resources including our indoor water savings tips sheet and outdoor water savings tips to help.
+We have free programs and resources including our indoor water savings tips sheet and outdoor water savings tips to help.

 Book a free home water review

-If we don’t find obvious causes in the first step, the excess consumption comes from water use habits or behaviours.
+We may not find obvious causes of water waste when reviewing fixtures and appliances.
+In this case, excess consumption likely comes from water use habits or behaviours.

 1. Find the water section of your utility bill.

 2. Look for the area listing “Consumption” on your bill.
-This is measured in cubic metres (m3).
-One cubic metre equals 1,000 litres of water.
+Water use is measured in cubic metres (m3).
 Note: Your utility bill may look different based on the municipality you live in.

 Water bill sample for consumption

-3. Calculate average water use per person, per month by taking your total household consumption and dividing it by the number of people living in your household.
-If your average monthly water use is 5.5 m3 of water per person or higher, you're eligible for a free home water review.
+3. Calculate average monthly water use per person, take your monthly household consumption and divide it by the number of people living in your home.
+If your average monthly water use per person is 5.5 cubic metres or higher, you're eligible for a free home water review.

-Note: Except for those billed monthly in Kitchener, most households in Waterloo region receive a water bill every two months.
-If your household is billed bi-monthly you’ll need to divide your total household consumption by two, then divide your monthly consumption by the number of people in your household.
+Note: For households receiving a water bill every two months, divide your bi-monthly household consumption by two, then divide your monthly consumption by the number of people in your home.

 2. To calculate average monthly water use, per person divide monthly household consumption by number of people:18 m3÷ 4 = 4.5 m